archway-network/archway/x/cwerrors/spec/03_end_block.md

 In case, the execution fails, the error is stored in state such that the contract can query it.

+## Prune expiring subscription

+All the contract subscriptions which end in the current block are pruned from state

 ## Prune old errors

 All errors which are marked for deletion for the current block height are pruned from the state.